THIS is the way to make a show stopping Sunday roast without any of the hassle… put your beef in the slow cooker!

 ⭐️ Topside beef is great value

-⭐️ Hardly any prep needed
+⭐️ Hardly any preparation needed

 ⭐️ Magically creates rich gravy as it cooks